mirisuzanne/mia.wtf/src/ai.md

 Nothing on this site
 was written, designed,
 or illustrated by
-bullshit generators,
+language machines,
 except that one page
-where I make a depressing joke about it.
+where I include generative art to make a depressing joke about it.

 <!-- intro -->